Restorative Practice Project

 Content for inclusion in the Staff Bulletin

-These materials are offered as a complimentary resource to support and strengthen any existing Kindness On Purpose or wellbeing practices currently in place at your school.
+These materials are offered as a resource to support and strengthen any existing Kindness On Purpose or well-being practices currently in place at your school.
 They are designed to complement existing systems and provide practical structure and shared language for restorative conversations with students.

 The resources are shared with the intention of supporting staff and enhancing relational practice across the school community.
 Links and attachments are included below for ease of access.